Living in a man’s world.

 They are not our wings.
-No amount of confidence or belief could make them fly.
-And yet we sew and patch, try them on again.
+No amount of confidence or effort could make them fly.

 Broken wings make broken women… Or perhaps it is the other way around?

-I gather and carry the wings away.
-Set them down gently.
-Build a pyre.
+I gather the wings.
+Carry them away.
+Set them down gently and build a pyre.

-The other women see the light, move towards its brightness.
-Dragging their wings behind, they approach to offer their own to the flames.
+The other women notice the light, curious.
+They move toward its brightness, dragging their wings behind, and then lift them up as an offering to the flames.